 Supply Chain Audit Case Study

-A multinational corporation based in the United States and specializes in cosmetics and healthcare/beauty products was facing major supply chain issues.
+Case in point, a multinational corporation based in the United States and specializes in cosmetics and healthcare/beauty products was facing major supply chain issues.
 New products were constantly delayed beyond scheduled launch dates, global transportation costs were skyrocketing, in addition to increasing inventory costs.
 Customer service levels were declining and inventory costs were increasing as a direct result of poor inventory management systems in place.
 The company’s performance metrics were indicating that things had to change for the company to function at its optimum levels.
-In such cases one of the first things that need to be done to right the ship is to conduct a supply chain audit.
+In such cases, one of the first things that need to be done to right the ship is to conduct a supply chain audit.

 The Audit Process